 Southwark Community Response is a new emergency fund by United St Saviour’s and a group of local funders to help charities, social enterprises and community groups in Southwark manage the impact of COVID-19.
-With pooled contributions from ourselves, Guy’s and St Thomas’ Charity, Peter Minet Trust and Southwark Charities, a total of £455,000 has been earmarked for Southwark communities across the whole borough.
+With pooled contributions from ourselves, Guy’s and St Thomas’ Charity, Peter Minet Trust, Southwark Charities, British Land, St George the Martyr Charity, local businesses and residents a total of £0.6M has been earmarked for Southwark communities across the whole borough.

 This fund is in addition to the London Community Response fund, coordinated by London Funders, which launched on 27th March.
 Through the London Community Response Fund, over £5m is now available to charities, social enterprises and community groups across the capital for emergency financial support to help manage the impact of Covid-19.

 The ‘Southwark Community Response Fund’ will be managed by ourselves, but to make it as simple as possible for community organisations all applications will go through the London Community Response portal londoncommunityresponsefund.org.uk/apply and will need to match their priorities and criteria.

 The first phase of funding – Wave 1 – offered funding for urgent needs with grants of up to £5k for food and essentials.
 This closed to application on 14th April.

 The second wave of funding – Wave 2 – which started on 6th April, is for larger crisis response grants to support communities and charities at this difficult time.
 This is now closed to applications.